 - Partnering with policymakers to protect the SNRA

 - Educating the public about opportunities within the SNRA as well as the threats it faces

-The Sawtooth Society has long been dedicated to these four outcomes:
+The Sawtooth Society has long been dedicated to these three outcomes:

 The Society mobilized policy-makers and the public to address threats facing the SNRA; joined with the Forest Service to initiate Sawtooth Vision 20/20, and helped develop management plans for SNRA Wilderness Areas.

 The Sawtooth Society supported USFS efforts from 2005 through the present to design, build and fund the Stanley to Redfish Lake trail.
 The Society also coordinated nearly $1 Million in Goat License Plate grants for 220 enhancement projects to benefit the SNRA and all who live, work and recreate in it.

 Since 2014 the Sawtooth Society facilitated and coordinated projects including 13,400 hours of labor which resulted in clearing more than 4,980 trees from 612 miles of trails and providing stewardship education opportunities to more than 400 youth.

 What is the Sawtooth National Recreation Area?